kcharellano/kcharellano.github.io/_posts/2020-10-21-HuluParty.md

   - Chrome Extension
 ---

 HuluParty is a Hulu video synchronizer created to allow multiple people to synchronize their shows/movies with eachother.
 It is made up of two components: a chrome extension and a web server.
-The chrome extension forms the interace and is responsible for creating sessions, and sending synchronization updates to the server.
-The web server is an intermediary that stores session data and delegates synchronization updates.
+The chrome extension forms the interface and is responsible for creating sessions, and sending synchronization updates to the server.
+The web server stores session/user data and delegates synchronization updates.

 <div>
   <img style="text-align: left" src="/assets/gifs/shrek_gif.gif" width = "310" height = "200"/>